With Kajabi Analytics, you get multiple tools to track progress from every angle.

-You can even use third-party integrations like website performance to empower you with more data.
+You can even use third-party integrations to empower you with more data.
 Read on for the Kajabi-specific performance tracking features.

 On Kajabi, you can view your latest Net Revenue figure using shortcuts on the dashboard.
 After subtracting relevant amounts for discounts and refunds, this data tells you your business earnings.
 The formula is:

 Gross Revenue (Recurring and Non-recurring) – Refunds = Net Revenue

 Kajabi offers two figures, accessible via the Analytics Dashboard: